kirasystems/views/README.md

 namespaces.

-`relevant?` simply compares all 3 values of each of the hints passed in to make sure they all match. `memory-view-hint-type` is, as it's name implies, a value that is used to identify hints as being those intended for memory views and not for, e.g. SQL views (if we had a view system with multiple different types of views in it).
+`relevant?` simply compares all 3 values of each of the hints passed in to make sure they all match. `memory-view-hint-type` is, as its name implies, a value that is used to identify hints as being those intended for memory views and not for, e.g. SQL views (if we had a view system with multiple different types of views in it).
 The function returns